fyrchik/neofs-dev-env/README.md

 fa6ba62bffb04030d303dcc95bda7413e03aa3c7e6ca9c2f999d65db9ec9b82c
 ```

-Also you should add self-signed node (`s04.neofs.devenv`) certificate to trusted
+Also, you should add self-signed node (`s04.frostfs.devenv`) certificate to trusted
 store (default location might be changed using `CA_CERTS_TRUSTED_STORE`
 variable).
-This step is required for client services (neofs-http-gw,
+This step is required for client services (frostfs-http-gw,
-neofs-s3-gw) to interact with the node:
+frostfs-s3-gw) to interact with the node:

 ```
 $ sudo make prepare.storage
 ```

-Change NeoFS global configuration values with `make update.*` commands.
+Change FrostFS global configuration values with `make update.*` commands.
 The
 password of inner ring wallet is `one`.
 See examples in `make help`.

 ```